-In the middle of the forest we were stopped by another fallen tree which had blocked the road completely.
+In the middle of the forest, we were stopped by another fallen tree that had blocked the road completely.

 We were trapped and would surely miss our flight.

 While debating what to do, we saw a truck pulling up on the far side of the tree.

 A bearded bush man got out of the cabin and without saying a word, took out a chainsaw from the back of his pickup truck.

 He made towards us, pulling the starter cord of the chainsaw, which sprang into life with a menacing roar.